 In later years (after Gilfillan) the runways were in sad repair due to holes along the edges.

 So it is a little strange that it was not decommissioned & taken off of the charts."

-The photo is by Dan MacPherson, taken in from the Planes of Fame B-25 "Photo Fanny".
+The photo was taken from the Planes of Fame B-25 "Photo Fanny".

 According to Dan, "After this flight I drove to the field, which was on the south side of Highland.